quinlan-lab/constraint-tools/README.md

       Start a web app that visualizes observed and expected SNV and singleton counts as a function of genomic coordinate predict-germline-model
-      Tile trustworthy part of noncoding genome and compute z-scores for each tile.
+      Compute z-scores for each user-supplied window.
 ```

 Required arguments for `train-germline-model` are: